emberlydigital/emberly-popups/readme.txt

 You can open popups automatically by using the auto_open parameter.

 Want to open with a click?
 Popups can be opened manually by adding a trigger element anywhere on your page with the `em-popup-trigger-id` attribute.
-The value should match the ID you assigned to the popup via the `$id` parameter in your `em_popup()` call.
+The value should match the ID you assigned to the popup via the `$id` parameter in your `emberly_popup()` call.

 ### Example